 Understand provider, rotation, and policy route boundaries before wiring production traffic.

-Use AISBF as the stable control plane above local broker workers and burst GPU endpoints.
+Optional integration: use AISBF as the stable control plane above standalone CoderAI workers and burst GPU endpoints.

 Configure shared MySQL, Redis, response cache, MCP tokens, and load balancing.